kasper-piskorski/docs/pages/documentation/6-resources/faq.md

 ### Why does Grakn hang when I try to start it?

-I am running `mindmaps.sh start` but it hangs on `Starting Cassandra`.
+I am running `grakn.sh start` but it hangs on `Starting Cassandra`.
 Why?

-This may be because you have cloned the Grakn repo into a directory which has a space in its name (e.g. `/mindmaps DB`).
-You can build our code successfully, but when you start `mindmaps.sh`, it hangs because Cassandra needs you to have single word pathnames.
-Remove the spaces (e.g. `/mindmapsDB`) and try again.
+This may be because you have cloned the Grakn repo into a directory which has a space in its name (e.g. `/grakn test`).
+You can build our code successfully, but when you start `grakn.sh`, it hangs because Cassandra needs you to have single word pathnames.
+Remove the spaces (e.g. `/grakn_test`) and try again.

 There are other possible reasons why Grakn hangs starting Cassandra.
 One may be that some other application is using the port 7199, which Cassandra needs.
 To find out what is using port 7199:
 `lsof -i tcp:7199`